 Commemoration of the Civil Rights Act of 1964

-To commemorate the 50th anniversary of the signing of the Civil Rights Act of 1964 the LBJ Presidential Library and Museum will host a three-day Civil Rights Summit, April 8 – April 10, 2014.
+To commemorate the 50th anniversary of the signing of the Civil Rights Act of 1964 the LBJ Presidential Library and Museum hosted a three-day Civil Rights Summit, April 8 – April 10, 2014.
 Along with the 1965 Voting Rights Act and the Fair Housing Act in 1968, the Civil Rights Act helped establish the legal foundation of equality among all Americans.

 The National Archives has partnered with the Google Cultural Institute to create a Historic Moments exhibit on the Civil Rights Act of 1964.
 Explore the growing civil rights movement through videos, photos, and documents.

 Below are 13 featured documents from President Herbert Hoover through President George W. Bush related to civil rights.